gu-fan/riv.vim/README.rst

   :Lists_:   DONE 2012-07-05 Rewrite the list shifting action and
              formatting action.  only fix the indent caused by list-item change. so it did not change the document structure.
+  :Lists_:   DONE 2012-07-05 When we add parent list,
+             check if there is a prev parent level and item.

 .. _da03e247:
    https://github.com/Rykka/riv.vim/commit/da03e247418f86fe423d20961b61716fbea36d9b